Richard Van Allan

 Richard Van Allan CBE (28 May 1935 – 4 December 2008) was a versatile British operatic bass singer who had a lengthy career.

-He sang varied repertoire at Covent Garden and English National Opera, as well as at numerous important houses worldwide.
-With his distinctive profile and memorable stage presence, he made a powerful impression in many roles, from Wagner, Verdi and Mozart, to Gilbert and Sullivan.
+He sang varied repertoire at Covent Garden and English National Opera, as well as at important houses worldwide.
+With his distinctive profile and memorable stage presence, he made a strong impression in many roles, from Wagner, Verdi and Mozart, to Gilbert and Sullivan.
 The Times wrote that he embodied "all the virtues that make the complete artist – vocal beauty and technique, musicianship, language, dramatic ability, stylistic authority".

 Biography

 Richard Van Allan was born in Clipstone, Nottinghamshire, on 28 May 1935.
 He grew up in Derbyshire, singing in the church choir in Bolsover and participated in Gilbert and Sullivan operas at Brunts grammar school in Mansfield.
 He left school without finishing, becoming a police cadet, and became a constable after completing military service in Germany, where he became more interested in singing.
 He studied at Worcester Teacher Training College, during which he sang in concerts and performed in more amateur Gilbert and Sullivan productions.